 The craftsman takes the upper which is now upside down and places it onto the shoe sole sewing machine and slowly sews the leather sole onto the upper of the shoe.
 There are two method of attaching the shoe sole to upper and that depends on the style of shoe.
 Some leave the stitch work visible and some shoe soles have the stitch work rendered invisible.
 On this method, the perimeter of the shoe sole is carefully sliced and slightly pulled back and then sewn onto the upper.

-Now if you thought at this point that these alligator shoes would be ready for the market place, you would be incorrect.
-Depending on the style of the shoe, It is time for for the finish of the shoes.
+Now if you thought at this point that they would be ready for the market place, you would be incorrect.
+Depending on the style of the shoe, It is time for for the finish.
 Although the alligator skins used are already dyed and cured, depending on the style of the shoe, they may have extra finish on them.
 The finish can range from a simple wax polish from either a clear color or the color of the shoes, to a burnished finish.
 The shoes may even have a seem edge finish that is burnished as well for a unique or stylish look.

-Some alligator shoes that go toward the more trendy look will have a hand painted finish that the shoe artisan does by carefully and gently using a special leather paint to bring out the scales of the alligator skin and high light texture that skin has.
+Some alligator designer footwear that go toward the more trendy look will have a hand painted finish that the shoe artisan does by carefully and gently using a special leather paint to bring out the scales of the alligator leather and high light texture that skin has.
 It is sort of like using a contrasting color grout on a tile floor to draw more attention to the scales and texture.
 Sometimes it seems to give the shoes an almost two tone look.
-It is usually done on light color alligator shoes such as tan with brown contrast or grey with a black or off black contrast.
+It is usually done on light colors such as tan with brown contrast or grey with a black or off black contrast.

-Once this extra finishing and polishing of the shoes is completed, the shoes are all lined up and are ready to sorted and boxed ready to be shipped to the distributor that will then ship them to special store that sells alligator shoes for style minded men such as AlligatorBoss.com.
+Once this extra finishing and polishing is completed, the items are all lined up and are ready to sorted and boxed ready to be shipped to the distributor that will then ship them to special store that sells high-end shoes for style minded men such as AlligatorBoss.com.